 Along with the tools to do so…

 - Feeding your crew : meal planning/shopping/preparing – Doesn’t it seem that no matter HOW old your kids are, or how many you have, somebody is always hungry?
 And, at least for many of us, it’s just pretty stinkin’ hard to plan well enough so that “time to start supper” wasn’t 2 hours ago, or in the middle of a science experiment, or during play practice, or some such other inconvenient time!
 And don’t even get me started with keeping the pantry stocked, and what it costs!!
 Aargh!
 Last fall I went through a 10-week course offered by Erin Chase of $5 Dollar Dinners that helped me tremendously…and it can help you, too!
-My big takeaway was this: learning (even more) about how to save money at the grocery store while enabling me to have what I need in the pantry to make meals my family will want to eat!
-Planning ahead is crucial to feeding your crew healthy meals while sticking to a budget.
-With those loads off your mind, it’s much easier to focus on the important: your kiddos and the present moment <3!
+My big takeaway was this: I can always learn more about saving money on groceries in order to make meals my family will eat!
+Click To TweetSaving money will enable me to keep the pantry stocked and plan ahead.
+That same planning is crucial to feeding my crew healthy meals while sticking to a budget.
+See how it all works together?
+With those loads off my mind, it’s much easier to focus on the important: my kiddos and the present moment <3!
 Read my review of the program here.

 - Maintaining your surroundings – Is it just me, or do you have a hard time working amid clutter, too?
 I find it a real struggle to get anything productive done, let alone school, when there’s stuff all over the place!
 Who hasn’t woken up to piles of clothes in your own bedroom (or maybe on the couch or in the kids’ rooms…) and thought “Geez, I have GOT to get to that laundry today!”
 (And if you haven’t, would you please let me know how you do it?!
 We’ll be BFFs forever…) Enlisting the help of the kiddos is, of course, important for many reasons, and yet keeping track of who-does-what is sometimes its own chore!
 I’ve always been a fan of the printed schedule, but since so many of us are plugged-in these days, check out some suggestions I made for using technology to organize household chores here.

-We hope you find this a fun way of getting manageably sized solutions, day by day, to pretty big challenges you may be dealing with every day!
-Please feel free to leave questions or comments below…and we’re looking forward to sharing even more with you 🙂
+We hope you found this a fun way of getting manageably sized solutions to pretty big challenges you may be dealing with every day.
+Please feel free to leave questions or comments below…